Treatments such as surgery and radiotherapy can have physical effects on intimacy and sex.

 If you’re feeling fatigued, you may not want to have sex at all or you may want to take a less active role.
 This may take time to get used to if you’ve always been very physical during sex.

 It’s important to be aware of your current limits and not to push yourself too much.
 Fatigue will gradually lessen over time and you may then have more energy for sex.

-- Increasing the amount of exercise you do can help with fatigue.
-Our DVD Eat well, keep active after breast cancer has lots of ideas on getting active after treatment.
+Increasing the amount of exercise you do can help with fatigue.
+Find out more about staying active after treatment.

-- Talk to your hospital team about how you feel as sometimes the cause of fatigue can be treated.
-For example, if you have anaemia, you may be given iron supplements.
+If you feel fatigued, let your treatment team know.
+Sometimes the cause of fatigue can be treated – for example, if you have anaemia, you may be given iron supplements.

-- Spend time with your partner with no sexual expectation.
+Spend time with your partner with no sexual expectation.
+It might help to discuss this in advance so there are no mixed expectations.
 Hand or feet play and stroking are all ways to feel close to your partner when you have little energy.

 Find out more about fatigue and what may help.

 Menopausal symptoms can happen as a result of breast cancer treatments whether you have already gone through the menopause or not.
 These might include: